Xiaoxuan Ma

 2024

-ScoreHypo: Probabilistic Human Mesh Estimation with Hypothesis Scoring fast-texture
+ScoreHypo: Probabilistic Human Mesh Estimation with Hypothesis Scoring

 Yuan Xu, Xiaoxuan Ma, Jiajun Su, Wentao Zhu, Yu Qiao, Yizhou Wang